octo-technology/OpenTezos/docs/ligo/introduction.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), which a stack-based language.
+Tezos smart contracts are written in [Michelson](https://opentezos.com/michelson), which is a stack-based language.
-It is the lowest level for a Tezos smart contract: what will be deployed on a Tezos network is Michelson code.
+It is the lowest level of a Tezos smart contract: what will be deployed on a Tezos network, is Michelson code.
-However, if reading or writing Michelson code is still easy for small smart contracts, it can become very tedious for complex smart contracts:
+However, if reading or writing Michelson code is still easy for small smart contracts, it can become very tedious for more complex smart contracts:
-- there is no variable nor function
+- there are no variables nor functions
 - no syntactic sugar
 - the Michelson code cannot be broken down into several files
-- stack-based languages are not common when it comes down to web development.
+- stack-based languages are not commonly used when it comes to web development.

 LIGO solves these issues.
 It is a high-level language for smart contracts development.